What's the current status of Jetpack Compose?

 Using dependency injection can potentially be useful in a mixed codebase that is being migrated to compose, but even then it would probably be cleaner to provide dependencies to the UI in a more Compose-idiomatic way at the boundary between legacy code and compose code

 One of the advantages of declarative programming is that you can model these changes through control flow.
 In order to change UI based on the size of the screen or the orientation, you can simply us an if condition to handle these changes.
+The compose team also recommends that you handle the config changes manually and then show the appropriate Composable component using logic that takes the available screen size into account.

 Does Compose work with WearOS?